pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 6pubnub.publish().channel("my_channel").message(["hello", "there"]) \
 7    .meta({'name': 'Alex'}).pn_async(publish_callback)

 ```

 ## Fire

-Send a message to Functions event handlers and Illuminate on a channel.
-Not delivered to subscribers and not stored.
+Sends a message to Functions event handlers and Illuminate only.
+Not replicated to subscribers; not stored in history.

 ### Method(s)